lorenzo-stoakes/linux-mm-notes/phys_alloc.md

-* __Minimum__ - If free pages are less than or equal to the minimum watermark + lowmem reserve (see below) then allocation in this zone is not permitted and direct memory reclaim can occur to attempt to free sufficient pages to permit allocation.
+* __Minimum__ - If free pages are less than or equal to the minimum watermark + lowmem reserve (see below) then allocation in this zone is not permitted and direct memory reclaim can occur to attempt to free sufficient pages to reach the watermark again.

 * __Low__ - When free pages reach this level then the `kswapd` process wakes up and performs indirect reclaim of pages.